Your journey is not a straight line. And that is okay.

 LA decides: Assess or refuse (6 weeks)

 If YES: Go to step 7.
-If NO or no response: Appeal process
+If NO or no response: See appeal process

-LA gathers professional advice: Ed Psych, school, health, social care.
-Stay engaged.
+LA gathers professional advice from: Educational Psychologist, school, health (including CAMHS), social care.
+You must be involved.
 Respond quickly to requests.
+Chase anything overdue.

-LA decides: Issue EHCP or refuse (16 weeks)
+LA decides: Issue EHCP or refuse (20 weeks total)

-If YES: You get draft EHCP.
+If YES: You get a draft EHCP.
 If NO: Appeal process

 CRITICAL STAGE.
 Check every section for:

-If you're happy: Done.
-If not happy with final plan: Appeal process
+If you're satisfied: plan is implemented.
+If not happy: Appeal process

 Evidence that wins (what to gather)

-Strong evidence = documented needs across multiple settings, measurable impact, evidence that school support isn't working.
+Strong evidence = documented needs across multiple settings, measurable impact, and proof that school SEN Support isn't working.

 More evidence = harder to refuse.
 Aim for 10+ pieces minimum.
-Each need should have 3-5 examples with dates, frequency, impact.
+Each need should have 3–5 specific examples with dates, frequency, and impact.

 From school

-- ✅ SEN Support records (what's been tried)
+• ✅ SEN Support records — what's been tried and impact

 Professional reports

 That's fine.
-Parent/school evidence is enough to trigger assessment.
-LA must provide Ed Psych during assessment.
+Parent and school evidence is enough to trigger an assessment.
+The LA must commission an Educational Psychologist during the assessment if one is needed.

 Impact evidence

-- ✅ Educational: Behind peers, not meeting targets, work refusal
+• ✅ Educational: Below peers, not meeting targets, work refusal, school avoidance

 When refused (what to do immediately)